GirlInPurple/frwebsite/README.md

 Feel free to fork and add your own features, but there is no guarantee i will merge them.
 Please submit them as PRs, not full commits.

-I should also mention that you need to keep both the [Typescript](https://github.com/microsoft/TypeScript) (`.ts`) and compiled Typescript (`.js`) should be committed to this repo.
-All TS Map files are ignored as they're only for debugging and IDE support.

-To get started, run `npm i && npx tsc -w -p .`, wait for all the packages to download, you should then be given the Typescript Watcher in the console you ran the command from.
-Keep it running while you modify the files.
-Run `npm run` or whatever you have as a keybind for it to start the server.
+To get started, run `npm install`, wait for all the packages to download, then run `npm run` or whatever you have as a keybind for it to start the server.
 It should be located at [http://localhost:8080](http://localhost:8080), or if you have a `.env` file with a `PORT` variable, you can set it to whatever port you like.

+I am switching away from Typescript because it has been nothing but problems trying to integrate it into the rest of the project.
+Please do not use typescript here.

 ## written plans